pulibrary/figgy/architecture-decisions/0004-preservation-fixity.md

 ## Decisions

 1. Fixity Checking Timeline
-   1. Once a year a random 10% of the repository's preserved materials will be queued up to have their integrity checked.
+   1. Every week a random 0.2% of the repository's preserved materials will be queued up to have their integrity checked.
 This process can be executed via
       ```
-      RAILS_ENV=production PERCENT_OF_RESOURCES=10 bundle exec rake fixity:request_random_fixity
+      RAILS_ENV=production PERCENT_OF_RESOURCES=0.2 bundle exec rake fixity:request_random_fixity
       ```
+      It will be configured as a cron job on a single worker machine.
 2. Process
-   1. Each `PreservationObject`'s selected will have its `FileMetadata` nodes sent to a Google Cloud Pub/Sub Request Queue with the following as a message, encoded in JSON:
+   1. To verify a PreservationObject, each attached FileMetadata will generate a message to a Google Cloud Pub/Sub Request Queue in the following format:
       ```json
       {
           "md5": "[md5_of_file]",